cross-seed/cross-seed.org/docs/v6-migration.md

 position: 0
 ---

-:::danger Please Note
+:::caution Please Note
 With all these changes and improvements in v6, it might be tempting to delete your database and perform a "fresh search". **THIS IS UNCESSARY** and only serves to create more load for indexers.
 With v6 and onwards, performing a "fresh search" is **_NEVER_** needed or required to take advantage of your config changes or features we add.
 Please be kind to your indexers.

 [**Read More**](#expanded-caching-system)
 :::

-### Updates Since Initial Pre-Release
+## Overview

 Since the initial pre-release (`6.0.0-0`) we've worked with our users and friends to iron out implementations in the most reasonable and usable way possible.
 As we've made our way through the extensive pre-release/testing phase for v6, many changes were made to best suit the needs of both our users and trackers.